-No, no and no!
+No, no, and no!

-Having your image on a resume is unprofessional and sends the wrong message to the employer.
-Remember that the purpose of a resume is to demonstrate to the employer why you’re a good fit for the job.
+Having your image – even a professional headshot – on a resume is unprofessional and sends a bad message to employers.
+To illustrate this, you should remember that the purpose of a resume is to demonstrate to the employer why you’re a good fit for the job.

-Here is what Facebook Recruiter Ambra Benjamin thinks.
+Here is what Facebook recruiter Ambra Benjamin thinks:

 “We just want to know about things that pertain to your work history.
 So please take your photo off your resume.
 If we want to see what you look like, recruiters can just stalk you on LinkedIn.”